upper-hand/html-css-dev-exercise/README.md

 - any emails in the page should be links using the [mailto: protocol](https://msdn.microsoft.com/en-us/library/aa767737(v=vs.85).aspx)
 - the page should have a background color of `#EEF1F5` (`rgb(238,241,245)`)
 - any green text should use a font color of `#5DD979` (`rgb(93,217,121)`)
+- your final product should be a single `index.html` file

 ## The Prototype Design
 ![email design](https://s3.amazonaws.com/upperhand-dev/dev-exercises/uh_newbookings.jpg)